 Every Student Succeeds Act (ESSA):

 On Dec.
 10, 2015, President Barack Obama signed the Every Student Succeeds Act (ESSA), which reauthorized and updated the Elementary and Secondary Education Act (ESEA).
-Overall, the new law provides states more authority on standards, assessments, accountability, supports, and interventions while preserving the general structure of the ESEA funding formula.
-Most of the new provisions do not take effect until the 2017-18 school year, making the 2016-17 school year a transition year for local educational agencies (LEAs).
+Overall, the law provides states more authority on standards, assessments, accountability, supports, and interventions while preserving the general structure of the ESEA funding formula.

-Title I, Part A is a federal categorical program whos purpose is to ensure that all children have a fair and equal opportunity to obtain a high-quality education and reach, at a minimum, proficiency on the state content standards and assessments.
+Title I, Part A is a federal program with a purpose to ensure that all children have a fair and equal opportunity to obtain a high-quality education and reach, at a minimum, proficiency on the state content standards and assessments.
 The intent of this funding is to support effective, evidence-based educational strategies that close the achievement gap and enable the students to meet the state's challenging academic standards.
-Title I is a federal categorical program contained in the Consolidated Application that works to meet the educational needs of low-achieving students enrolled in high poverty schools.
+Title I is a federal program contained in the Consolidated Application that works to meet the educational needs of low-achieving students enrolled in high poverty schools.

-Title III, Immigrant, funding is made available to eligible local educatoinal agencies (LEAs) to provide supplementary programs and services to eligible immigrant students and their families.
-The purpose of the subgrants is to assist immigrant students to acquire English and achieve grade-level and graduation standards.
+Title III, Immigrant, funding is made available to eligible local educational agencies (LEAs) to provide supplementary programs and services to eligible immigrant students and their families.
+The purpose of the sub grants is to assist immigrant students to acquire English and achieve grade-level and graduation standards.

 The California Department of Education uses the

 Consolidated Application (ConApp) to distribute funds from federal and state programs to county offices, school districts, and direct-funded charter schools.
-Entities submit required documentation in May and January each year to apply for funding and ensure that fiscal and program requirements are being met.
+Entities submit required documentation twice a year to apply for funding and ensure that fiscal and program requirements are being met.
 The Consolidated Application and Reporting System (CARS) is the on-line data collection system that districts use to enter the Consolidated Application data.

 School Site Council